bbatsov/clojure-style-guide/README.md

 * Don't write a macro if a function will do.
 * Create an example of a macro usage first and the macro afterwards.
 * Break complicated macros into smaller functions whenever possible.
+* A macro should usually just provide syntactic sugar and the core of the macro should be a plain function.
+Doing so will improve composability.
 * Prefer syntax quoted forms over building lists manually.

 ## Comments